drshahizan/courses/short/eda.md

 - Professionals seeking to enhance their data analysis skills
 - Anyone interested in exploring and gaining insights from data

-## Course Duration:
-The course is designed to be completed in [X] weeks, with [Y] hours of instruction per week.

 ## Certification:
 Upon successful completion of the course, you will receive a certificate of achievement, affirming your mastery of Exploratory Data Analysis using Python tools and techniques.
 The successful completion of the EDA project will also be recognized as a significant achievement in applying EDA concepts to real-world scenarios.